sepehrfakour/express-react-shop/readme.md

 ####Roadmap:

-- Allow admin to add items as a group, set order status / issue refunds, edit banner images
+- Allow admin to add items as a group, set order status, edit banner images

-- Add pagination
+- Add pagination for admin items and orders views

 - Add New Relic and Rollbar

-- Lazy load images
+- Lazy load images a bit below the fold